FelixWinterstein/Vivado-KMeans/README.txt

 We compare a data-flow centric implementation (Lloyd's Algorithm) to a recursive tree traversal implementation (the Filtering Algorithm) which incorporates complex data-dependent control flow and makes use of pointer-linked data structures and dynamic memory allocation.
 In addition to C-based HLS designs, we include hand-written and -optimised VHDL code for both implementations for comparison.

-Probably the best way to understand what this is all about is to read my papers incuded in this repository.
+Probably the best way to understand what this is all about is to read my papers included in this repository.